OpenHFT/Chronicle-Queue/docs/FAQ.md

 Most often this means you wrote more than the capcity allowed.
 The quaility of the messages is improving?

-## I get an Exception attempting to read an Excerpt.
+## I get an Exception attempting to process an Excerpt.
 What does this mean?

-Most likely your read code doesn't match your write code.
+Most likely your process code doesn't match your write code.
 I suggest making your reader and writer separate, stand alone and well tested so you can pick up such errors.

 ## How does the byte order work with replication?